bregman-arie/system-design-notebook/databases/README.md

 </p>

 While availability might be better in Cassandra compared to other databases, as each node can be the primary interface, it requires constantly synching them so consistency isn't at its top.

+#### Redis

+Redis is an in-memory database.
+It's considered to very fast database for this reason.
+The data in Redis is stored in key-value pairs.

+It's ideal for use cases where you need to read/write often from the DB, especially in real-time systems where you don't want to be limited by I/O of disks which considered to be slower (~100us for SSD vs ~100ns in case of RAM).

+Redis is also single threaded.
+You might wonder how does it work as such database can hit multiple incoming requests and outgoing responses, so how is the thread not blocked, waiting for completion?
+The answer is I/O multiplexing - the OS allows a single thread to wain on many connections simultaneously.

+## Big Data

+### Data Lake

+Data Lake is an approach in which te data is simply organized in text files (json, csv, etc.) and is stored in a storage system (e.g. S3, Blob Storage, etc.)

+The data in data lakes is often unstructured data and there is usually another process/service for creating schema for that data (in AWS for example that would be Amazon Glue)

 ## Replication